 It’s a natural oil derived from the seeds of the neem tree.
 Every few days, use a spray, and the pests will be gone in less than a week.

-Also when Monstera’s leaves turn black, trim the leaves and disinfect the scissors after each cut to prevent mold spread.
+Also when Monstera’s leaf turn black, trim the leaves and disinfect the scissors after each cut to prevent mold spread.

 Fungal diseases often occur on Monstera plants when it floods.
 Fungal infections such as leaf spots will discolor the leaves of Monstera plants and cause them to turn yellow, brown, or black.
 Tiny black dots may also appear on the leaves, which indicates fungal spores have formed.